One way to ensure that your French Bulldog lives a healthy and comfortable life is to take their skincare seriously.

 Essential French Bulldog Skin Care Practices

-The last thing you want is to neglect your French Bulldog’s skin care because it could lead to itchiness, a dry coat, hair loss, and other skin infections.
-While some skin conditions may not be challenging to treat, others can be severe, painful, and require veterinary assistance.
+The last thing you want is to neglect your French Bulldog’s skin care because it could lead to itchy skin, hot spots, a dry coat, hair loss, worsening skin allergies, and other skin infections.
+While some skin issues may not be challenging to treat, others can be severe, painful, and require veterinary assistance.
 As it is often said, prevention is better than cure, and the best way to prevent skin infections in Frenchies is by establishing a skincare routine.
 The following are essential skincare practices for French Bulldogs:

 1. Bathing and Shampooing

 Bathing is a crucial part of a French Bulldog’s hygiene routine, even though most of them do not enjoy it.
 This is especially true if your Frenchie has skin allergies.
 We recommend bathing your Frenchie once a month as over-bathing can strip their skin and coat of natural oils, leading to dryness, frizz, and mats.

 In some cases, such as when they’ve played in the mud or when you perceive a foul smell from their body, you may need to deviate from the monthly bathing routine.
-It would be best to bathe them with a dog shampoo, as it dries their skin less than human shampoo.
+It would be best to bathe them with natural or medicated shampoo, as it dries their skin less than human shampoo.
 Also, ensure you rinse thoroughly to prevent soap residue from irritating their skin when dry.

 2. Brushing and Grooming

 French Bulldogs have short, smooth coat that sheds minimally compared to other breeds.
-However, they still require regular brushing to remove dead hair.
+However, they still require regular brushing to remove dead skin.
 The American Kennel Club (AKC recommends that you use a medium-bristle brush, a silicon grooming mitt, or a hound glove for weekly brushing.
-Not only will regular brushing and grooming help maintain your dog’s adorable looks, but it will also encourage hair growth and distribute skin oils evenly.
+Not only will regular brushing and grooming help maintain your dog’s adorable looks, but it will also remove dead skin, encourage hair growth and distribute skin oils evenly.
 It can also go a long way to relieve and prevent skin allergy issues.